Educational Funding for Pre-Apprenticeship and Construction Training

 - Not all programs are eligible for this scholarship.

 The awarding of any of the above scholarships is conditional upon candidates meeting our admissions criteria.
-PAT reserves the right right to deny the awarding of any scholarship at its sole discretion and may do so without prejudice.
+We reserve the right right to deny the awarding of any scholarship at its sole discretion and may do so without prejudice.

 For further information on any of the options listed above, as well as other financial concerns, contact an Admissions Advisor at your local campus.